githubtraining/security/responses/02_find-vulnerabilities.md

 **GitHub never publicly discloses identified vulnerabilities for any repository.**

+## Step 2: Find this repository's vulnerable dependencies

+Use GitHub's security alerts to identify a vulnerable NPM dependency.

 ### :keyboard: Activity: Identify the suggested version update

-Use GitHub's security alerts to identify a vulnerable NPM dependency.
-Here's how:

 1. Click the **Insights** tab in your repository
 1. On the left hand navigation bar, click **Dependencies**